dhruvac29/CV_Project_ImageCaptioning/README.md

 # Image Captioning Project

 This project implements an image-to-caption generator using a CNN-RNN architecture (ResNet50 + LSTM) to generate descriptive captions for images.
-The model is trained on the Flickr8k dataset.
+The model is trained on the Flickr8k dataset, which is available at [Kaggle](https://www.kaggle.com/datasets/adityajn105/flickr8k).

 ## Project Structure